lucieniii/Pictionary/README.md

-# UCL-VR-2022
+# Draw & Guess Game On VR

+This is a Pictionary Game on VR.
+Players are encouraged to draw a specific word with pens and geometries to let other players guess out it.

++ Number of Players: 2-8
++ Communicate by speaking.
++ Has a leaderboard.
++ Support creative mode.

-UCL Virtual Environment 2022
+From UCL Virtual Environment 2022

 ## Demo Video & Images